jeffbass/imagenode/docs/imagenode-uses.rst

   Pi is very slow for writing large binary image files.
 Also, there have been reports of SD card failures caused by frequent writes of large binary files.
 - The Raspberry Pi can control the lighting to gather the best images.
+- The Raspberry Pi can also send information from sensors connected to its GPIO pins.
+For example, if there is a temperature sensor connected, the temperature can read and sent at specified intervals.
+Reading of GPIO sensors happens in a secondary thread.
 - The Raspberry Pi can do simple image processing, motion detection and can use an algoritm to select which images to send via **imagezmq**.
 - The Mac can use its larger memory and faster CPU to do more complex image